-Warning: This class should not be instantiated directly, it is the return value of all query functions of NeighborQuery.
+Warning: This class should not be instantiated directly, it is the return value of the query() method of NeighborQuery.
 The class provides a convenient interface for iterating over query results, and can be transparently converted into a list or a NeighborList object.